-After more than 60 years, researchers at the renowned Dana-Faber Cancer Institute in Boston have succeeded in identifying the causes of thalidomide-induced malformations.
+After more than 60 years, researchers at the renowned Dana-Farber Cancer Institute in Boston have succeeded in identifying the causes of thalidomide-induced malformations.

 At the request of of those affected the Australian Community Affairs Committee last year agreed to convene a hearing into “Support for Australia’s thalidomide survivors”.

-The pensions paid by the Contergan Foundation to people affected by thalidomide in Germany and abroad will be increased by 3.22 percent as of July 1, 2018.
+The pensions paid by the Contergan Foundation to people affected by thalidomide in Germany and abroad have been increased as of July 1, 2019.